MYSTERY SCIENCE THEATER 3000

 End: Viewer mail

-• As with some of the other Sandy Frank movies, we get to see lots of footage we didn’t get to see in the Season 3 version, including a long segment before the credits.
+• As with some of the other Sandy Frank movies, we get to see lots of footage we didn’t get to see in the season 3 version, including a long segment before the credits.
 And I have to say that it helps.
-I was able to follow the plot, such as it was, much more easily.
-It took many repeat viewings of the Season 3 version before I could figure out what the heck was going on.
+The season 3 “Mighty Jack” is a thick, almost impenetrable plot stew.
+It took many repeat viewings of it before I could figure out what the heck was going on.
+I was able to follow the plot, such as it was, much more easily watching this version.

 • I have been pleasantly surprised at the viewability of these DVDs.
 They ARE several-generation copies of VHS tapes of an over-the-air TV feed, after all.
 But I should mention that there are some pretty rough spots in this one, and I can’t tell if it’s just tape artifacts or if whoever was originally taping this just had their rabbit ears adjusted badly.